Bigben83/RaspberryPi-Wunderground-Weatherstation/README.md

 <a href="http://www.wunderground.com/weatherstation/WXDailyHistory.asp?ID=ITASMANI159"><img src="http://banners.wunderground.com/cgi-bin/banner/ban/wxBanner?bannertype=wxstnsticker_metric&weatherstationcount=ITASMANI159" height="160" width="160" border="0" alt="Weather Underground PWS ITASMANI159" /></a>

-The various results that can be uploaded to wunderground are shown on this link http://wiki.wunderground.com/index.php/PWS_-_Upload_Protocol
+The various results that can be uploaded to wunderground are shown on this link</br>
+http://wiki.wunderground.com/index.php/PWS_-_Upload_Protocol

 <b>The sensors that I am using are as follows</b></br>